KaushalVasava/JetPackCompose_Basic/README.md

 # JetPackCompose Basic to Intermediate

 # Introduction
 This repository useful to learn basic to intermediate level of Jetpack compose.
-Jetpack compose(JC) is a modern ui development toolkit.
+Jetpack compose(JC) is a modern UI development toolkit.
 It serves as a beginner-friendly project, providing an introduction to Jetpack Compose for newcomers and go up to Intermediate level.

 UI : You will learn how Compose basic UI element works.
 Like how to add image, text, list, how to scroll layout, about theming, animations and colors, etc.